ChristianKaltenecker/Distance-Based_Data/README.md

 #### Scripts

-To execute the scripts, [python3](https://www.python.org/download/releases/3.0/) and [R](https://www.r-project.org/) are required.
+To execute the scripts, we rely on [python3](https://www.python.org/download/releases/3.0/) and [R](https://www.r-project.org/).
-These is installed on Debian using `apt` as follows:
+They can be installed on Debian using `apt` as follows:
 ```
 sudo apt install -y python3 python3-numpy python3-scipy r-recommend
 ```